MiroStW/todo-list/readme.md

 - fully typed app
 - no framework, plain javascript

-## clone or fork the project
+## Run the app

-After cloning the project locally follow these steps to set up firebase backend:
+To run the app, you must have a Firebase project set up.
+After cloning the project locally follow these steps to set up your own firebase backend:

 1. Create a new firebase project
    - go to https://console.firebase.google.com/